corourke/acme/README.md

 <img alt="Table ER diagram" src="https://github.com/corourke/acme/blob/main/doc/images/diagrams-tables.png?raw=true">
 </picture>

-Note that the `batched_scans` table is to be generated with a data generator, and the `sales_summary` table is to be created with stream processing.

 I'm working on a comprehensive and standalone setup guide.
 In the meantime, the <a href="https://github.com/corourke/acme/blob/1d030873fe3b34fdf62fbfecf17a6db049c0b7f1/doc/Onehouse_Postgres_CDC_Guide_2401.pdf">Onehouse PostgreSQL CDC Getting Started Guide will have to do.</a>

 ### Notes